ahnlabio/abcwallet-extension-provider-api/README.md

 }

 function startApp(provider) {
-  // If the provider returned by detectEthereumProvider is not the same as
+  // If the provider returned by ABCProvider is not the same as
-  // window.ethereum, something is overwriting it, perhaps another wallet. if (provider !== window.ethereum) {
+  // window.abc, something is overwriting it, perhaps another wallet. if (provider !== window.abc) {
     console.error('Do you have multiple wallets installed?');
   }
   // Access the decentralized web!